RussellGN/talent-verify/README.md

 ### NOTE

--  <strong>The above deployments are on free hosting plans and thus may have long response times and limited usage</strong>
+-  <strong>The deployed API and fronted are on free hosting plans and thus may have long response times and limited usage</strong>
 -  <strong>The API's database has been prefilled with data for demo purposes</strong>